surajjayraman/Movies/README.md

 # Movies
 Popular Movies Stage 1 - Final Version

 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
 The Movies app allows users to discover the most popular movies playing.
-The core experience of your movies app includes:
+The core experience of the movies app includes:

 Present the user with a grid arrangement of movie posters upon launch.
 Allow user to change sort order via a setting: